AuthorCarpentry/FSCI-2019/01-getting-started.md

 2. If it's not unzipped yet, double-click on it to unzip it.
 You should end up with a new folder called `FSCI-2019-files`.

-## Intro to RStudio and knitting documents
+## Intro to RStudio, Projects, and Knitting Documents

 Now open RStudio (Applications/Rstudio).
 RStudio is the development environment where we'll be working on our document.
 The main panel you'll see on the left is the Console, where you can run R code.
-On the right is two panels - the upper contains your environment (what R can access), and the lower contains the files on your computer.
+On the right are two panels - the upper contains your environment (what R can access), and the lower contains the files on your computer.

+### RStudio Projects

+It's good practice to keep a set of related data, analyses, and text self-contained in a single project folder in RStudio (for example in our `FSCI-2019-files` directory).
+Working this way makes it easier to move a project around on your computer and share it with others without worrying about whether or not the underlying scripts will still work.

+RStudio provides a helpful set of tools to set up a project through its "Projects" interface, which not only creates a working directory for you, but also remembers its location (allowing you to quickly navigate to it from the Projects menu at the top right) and optionally preserves custom settings and open files to make it easier to resume work after a break.

+Let's create a project for the files we'll be working with in this class:

+1. Under the `File` menu, click on `New Project`.
+2. Choose `Existing Directory`.
+3. Browse through your local files to find the `FSCI-2019-files` directory.
+4. Click on `Create Project`.
+An `.Rproj` file is then automatically added to the project folder, with the name of the folder.
+This file marks the location of your project's working directory.

+### Package installation

 The first thing to do is install some packages.
 RStudio makes it easy to install new packages to do things you want.
 You can find packages by going to